TEFL Toulouse FAQ

 You will almost certainly pass – if you are able to work at degree level (a degree is not necessary) and are prepared to work hard and put much of your life on hold for the 4 weeks!
 It’s a busy month but a LOT of fun, and really there is nothing particularly complex about the theory side.
 We only accept trainees who we feel can get through, and whose hearts are in it.

 The French government would like us to publish annual statistics.
-Here they are for quite a quiet post COVID year:
+Here they are for 2023:

 As there is continual assessment, you will be informed early on if your work is not reaching the required standard, so you can make adjustments.
 If you struggle with the teaching aspect there is sometimes the possibility of arranging further teaching practices post course.
 We are very supportive throughout.